Family of boy killed on Kansas waterslide settles with park

 - Rare ice circle spinning in Middle Fork Snoqualmie River mesmerizes — then breaks apart

+“We’ll have an announcement in the future about what will go in its place,” Prosapio told the AP.
+“We are very anxious to take it down, and hopefully this (development Wednesday) will be another step in that direction.”

+An attorney for two women injured with Caleb Schwab during the ill-fated ride last Aug.
+7 on the “Verruckt” slide — German for “insane” — said Wednesday’s action does not resolve any potential liabilities against the park’s operators by his clients.
+Lynn Johnson declined to discuss the status of his clients’ case involving Schlitterbahn.

-No charges have been filed.
+No charges have been filed in the matter as of Wednesday.

+Authorities said the Kansas City, Kansas, police investigation of Caleb’s death has been turned over to the Kansas Attorney General’s Office, which said through spokeswoman Jennifer Montgomery that it has accepted the case for review at the request of local prosecutors.
+Montgomery, in an email to the AP, offered no other details.

+The ride has been closed since Caleb Schwab died.
+The boy was decapitated in the accident, a person familiar with the investigation previously told the AP on condition of anonymity because that person was not authorized to speak publicly about the boy’s death.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.